 The Charleston School of Law requires all applicants to have earned a bachelor’s degree from an accredited school prior to enrolling.
 A final transcript should be sent to LSAC from each degree-granting school denoting the degree was conferred.
 If a transcript is not received in a timely manner after the start of classes, October 15 for fall enrollees and within four weeks of the date classes begin for spring enrollees, the student will be administratively withdrawn from classes and their offer of admission revoked.

 All applicants must take the Law School Admission Test (LSAT) sponsored by the Law School Admission Council (LSAC) for the purpose of assessing the applicant’s capability of satisfactorily completing the educational program.
+LSAT scores are valid for five years, and in the case of multiple scores, the Charleston School of Law will use the high score.
+LSAC has partnered with Khan Academy to offer free LSAT prep.
 Applicants are also required to register with the Law School Admission Council’s (LSAC) Credential Assembly Service (CAS).
 A current CAS Report is required to complete a file.

 In no event, however, will the Charleston School of Law admit applicants who do not appear capable of satisfactorily completing its educational program and being admitted to the bar.

 Applicants applying for transfer admission must apply online at LSAC.org and indicate your application status as “transfer.”
 Applicants applying to transfer must submit the following items: